ember-learn/ember-blog/source/2020-01-10-the-ember-times-issue-130.md

 Almost all new work that gets done on the application is written with Glimmer components and in a clean and idiomatic Ember Octane way.

 <!-- alex ignore mental -->
-One of the biggest benefits the Outdoorsy team has experienced as a result of the Ember Octane upgrade is a simplified mental model of how Ember works and improved code readability and easier reasoning about what context state is derived from.
-Not having to reference several files to determine where a property is initially defined is definitely a boon to developer productivity.
+Some of the big benefits that the Outdoorsy team experienced from Octane are a simplified mental model of how Ember works, improved code readability, and easier reasoning about what context a state is derived from.
+Not having to reference several files to determine where a property is initially defined was definitely a boon to developer productivity.

 It’s great to hear that Octane is working really well in a production application at the scale and complexity of Outdoorsy’s.